Craft Skills Courses

 Individual workers can take the online courses in whichever order they'd like, start or stop at any point, and pick up where they left off on any computer or mobile device.
 These courses are part of the Craft Skills Courses & Videos Library, which is one of many libraries available with a TTF Courses & Resources learning platform account.

-Email your completed application to onlinecourses@iatsetrainingtrust.org.
-We will email your unique password within a few days.
+Click the link below to apply for an account.
+We will email your unique password after verifying your eligibility for TTF programs.
 Use this password to log into your account and start taking courses.

 Local Unions